risd-creative-programming/s14-creative-programming-projects/open-source.md

     * What does "Open Source" mean in your field?
     * Is intellectual property typically freely shared, or highly guarded?
     * What are the financial implications of openness in your field's industry?
-    * Is your in your field usually done alone or in teams?
+    * Is work in your field usually done alone or in teams?
-    * How easy is it to find information about your design or craft in libraries, the Internet?
+    * How easy is it to find information about your design or craft in libraries, or on the Internet?
     * How easy is it to access key players in your field?
 4. As pairs, present your partner's findings to the class